A Developer’s Guide to Shopify Discount Functions 2026

 Customization Level Basic (percentage, fixed amount, free shipping) Advanced (Ruby scripting for complex logic) Advanced (custom code for unique discount logic)

-User Interface Shopify Admin Shopify Admin with script editor Apps using Discount functions in Shopify Admin
+User Interface Shopify Admin Shopify Admin with Script Editor Apps using Discount Functions in Shopify Admin

 Required Expertise None Ruby programming knowledge Familiarity with Shopify Functions framework